 The exhibitions include two-dimensional work in various media including drawing, photography, print, painting and mixed media.
 All of the work is contained in individual portfolios enclosed in flatfile cabinets.
 Visitors are invited to browse the files and handle the work, which offers a unique and personal viewing experience.
 In addition, the exhibition includes a videofile featuring a variety of time-based work which viewers can select and watch at their leisure.

 Throughout the exhibitions guest curators from the Kansas City area and surrounding region are invited to curate temporary salon-style presentations from the flatfiles.
-The "Kansas City Flatfile" exhibitions have a studio-like characteristic for the participating artists and the public and encourage a natural exchange of ideas and practices through a hands-on approach.
+The "Kansas City Flatfile" has a studio-like characteristic for the participating artists and the public and encourages a natural exchange of ideas and practices through a hands-on approach.

 The Kansas City Flatfile provides an opportunity for a wide range of Kansas City artists to show their work to an equally diverse audience, which often includes arts professionals and collectors in the Kansas City area and beyond.
 Artists are invited to participate and submission to the Artspace's Visiting Critic and Curator Program places artists on this list.

 Pictured at left: Artist, alumna and Greenlease Gallery director

 Anne Austin Pearce reviews an artist portfolio with a Rockhurst student.